 Bill Lindstaedt, MS

-Mr. Bill Lindstaedt has been helping scientists and engineers make career decisions for more than fifteen years.
-He is the Director of the Office of Career and Professional Development at the University of California, San Francisco (UCSF), where he assists graduate-level trainees and postdoctoral research scientists with career and professional development issues.
+Mr. Bill Lindstaedt has been helping scientists and engineers make career decisions for over twenty years.
+Since October 2014 he has served as the Executive Director of the umbrella unit known as Career Advancement, International & Postdoctoral Services (CAIPS), comprised of three offices: The Office of Career and Professional Development, International Students and Scholars Office, and the Postdoc Office at the University of California, San Francisco (UCSF).
+In his leadership responsibilities, his career advising work focuses on helping pre-doctoral and post-doctoral research scientists with their career and professional development issues.
 He has developed particular expertise working with life and health scientists as they transition from academic positions to careers in biotech and other industry settings.

 Bill Lindstaedt, MS presents...

 - ASHG meetings

 - Compensation Negotiation in an Industry Setting

 - myIDP (Interactive Individual Development Plan Workshop)